qtalr/qtalrkit/README.md

 <!-- badges: end -->

-The goal of `qtalrkit` is to provide supporting resources for the book [“An Introduction to Quantitative Text Analysis for Linguists:
+The goal of `qtalrkit` is to provide supporting resources for the book [“An Introduction to Quantitative Text Analysis for Linguistics:
 Reproducible Research using R”](https://qtalr.github.io/book/).